CochinoChingon/sucias/_posts/2022-01-24-rejection.md

 ---
 <iframe src='https://open.spotify.com/embed/episode/107EogqnkasDz4VqQA5Kq5' width='100%' height='232' frameborder='0' allowtransparency='true' allow='encrypted-media'></iframe>

-today's topic is dealing with rejection, how to move past it, and hopefully still end up getting a date. but not in the way you might think
+today's topic is dealing with rejection, how to move past it, and hopefully still end up getting a date. but not in the way you might think.
+See rejection only sticks if you allow it to.
+This doesn't mean ignore 'No' I mean don't let rejection keep you down

 # Show links